GalvanicGlaze/Voron_Mods/Trident Bowden tube PTFE guide/Readme.md

 ## Install

 - Drill out bowden guide with 4mm drill bit for a perfect fit
-- Bolt mount to rear frame with M3x8 and tnut
+- Bolt mount to rear frame with M3x8 and tnut putting the lip at the top
-- Screw arm on with M5x10 (8mm or 12mm should also be ok) into the plastic allowing the arm to still be able to swivel
+- Screw arm on with M5x10 (I use a 8mm and it works fine) into the plastic allowing the arm to still be able to swivel